stevearc/overseer.nvim/lua/overseer/testing/README.md

 - Test playlists
 - Debug test integration
 - Code coverage integration
-- command to rerun failed tests (set limit on number of concurrent jobs)
 - Panel for _file_ tests
 - Rerun group for test frameworks don't support it
 - Document all properties of: